Guru Tegh Bahadur Nagar, Delhi: History

 However, until India gained independence, much of the area remained covered with fruit gardens or was left as wilderness and swamps, owing to its low-lying location that often flooded during the rainy season.
-With India’s independence in 1947, Kingsway Camp became one of the many refugee camps established in Delhi.
+With India's independence in 1947, Kingsway Camp became one of the many refugee camps established in Delhi.
 It housed approximately 300,000 people displaced from the newly formed Pakistan during the partition of India, making it the largest such camp.
 The burgeoning tide of refugees pouring from Pakistan sought refuge in tents and temporary barracks over the course of time.
 In May 1949, over 42,000 refugees were still residing in the camp as the construction of rehabilitation colonies and houses in the area was underway.
 It was during this time that the camp's inhabitants launched a hunger strike.
 Gandhian Lakshmi Chand Jain was in charge of the camp's operations, which was located near the Gandhi Ashram where Gandhi held his prayer meetings.
 Kamaladevi Chattopadhyay also played a vital role, working extensively with women's groups and promoting the formation of cooperatives.
 Over the next few years, many refugees settled in the nearby area, with some moving to West Delhi residential neighborhoods and newly built refugee townships.
 Unlike other refugee townships like Nilokheri, Faridabad, and Rajpura, there was no concerted effort to integrate residential and economic activities.
 However, due to its proximity to Delhi University, the area thrived in the years that followed..

 The Oznam Home, a noted old-age home, was established here by St. Vincent de Paul Society in 1958.
 The Home was administered by an Austrian nun, Sister Edith, who stayed for the next 30 years.
-Kingsway Camp was officially renamed Guru Teg Bahadur Nagar on December 12, 1970, by the Municipal Corporation of Delhi.
+Kingsway Camp was officially renamed Guru Teg Bahadur Nagar, after Guru Tegh Bahadur, the ninth revered Guru in Sikhism, on December 12, 1970, by the Municipal Corporation of Delhi.
 All India Radio's first external service shortwave facility was also established here.